Skip to main content

 Can I now use e-Gates at European airports?

 Not yet.
-Although some airports, such as airports in Germany and Bulgaria, along with Lisbon and Faro in Portugal, and Rome Fiumicino, are already allowing UK travellers through the e-Gates – and it is hoped more will do so in future.
+Some airports, such as those in Germany and Bulgaria, along with Lisbon and Faro in Portugal, Prague and Rome Fiumicino, are already allowing UK travellers through the e-Gates, and it is hoped more will do so in future.

 Is it true that I’ll be asked about travel insurance or money when travelling to Europe?